tobiasnygren/wpversion/README.md

 # wpversion
 Showing latest version of WordPress.
-Updated every 15 mins.
+Updated every ~~15 mins~~ hour at XX:15.

 ## How it works